jlyon87/git-crash-course/README.md

 ---
 ## Clone your Repo to your Machine
 > After creating your repository on GitHub, you will clone a copy of it to your machine.

+> To easily open a terminal on Mac, follow [this guide](https://lifehacker.com/launch-an-os-x-terminal-window-from-a-specific-folder-1466745514)

+> To open git bash on PC, open My Documents and right click in the empty space of the folder.

  1. Open a terminal on your machine
  1. `cd` change directory to My Documents.